All Episodes

 Club Gitmo is a way for people to express beyond this radio program what they think of people like Dick Durbin who say what they say about the U.S. military, the U.S. interrogators, and the whole U.S. war effort.

-There are people in this country, Deanne, who are fit to be tied and very flummoxed over the notion that people like you might think that what goes on in Abu Ghrab or Gitmo bears any resemblance to what happens in Soviet gulags or in Paul Potts, Cambodia or in Nazi Germany.
+There are people in this country, Deanne, who are fit to be tied and very flummoxed over the notion that people like you might think that what goes on in Abu Ghraib or Gitmo bears any resemblance to what happens in Soviet gulags or in Paul Pots, Cambodia, or in Nazi Germany.

 But there are those of you out there who believe it.

-Nobody in this program supports torture, but when we look at what the prisoners at Club Gitmo get, and we look at the care and feeding that they are afforded, we don't see the kind of brutality that you think exists as and so many of your other liberals.
+Nobody in this program supports torture, but when we look at what the prisoners at Club Gitmo get and we look at the care and feeding that they are afforded, we don't see the kind of brutality that you think exists as in so many of your other liberals.

-Retired Army Lieutenant Colonel Robert McGuinness was among a group of talking heads that traveled to the Al-Qaeda prison at U.S. Naval Base Guantanamo Bay, Cuba recently went to Club Gitmo.
+Retired Army Lieutenant Colonel Robert McGinnis was among a group of talking heads that traveled to the al-Qaeda prison at U.S. Naval Base Guantanamo Bay, Cuba recently to Club Gitmo.

-The military provided Mr. McGuinness a lunch just like the inmates get.
+The military provided Mr. McGinnis a lunch just like the inmates get.

-Mr. McGuinness said that each meal cost about one-third more than a typical service member's chow because it has to be blessed and certified by a Muslim clergyman and flown in from the uh from the United States.
+Mr. McGinnis said that each meal cost about one-third more than a typical service member's chow because it has to be blessed and certified by a Muslim clergyman and flown in from the United States.

-The bottom line here, Dean, is that we are spending more on food for prisoners at Club Gitmo while we torture them than we are spending on our own soldiers.
+The bottom line here, Deanna, is that we are spending more on food for prisoners at Club Gitmo while we torture them than we are spending on our own soldiers.

 We are probably giving them more opportunity to practice their religion at Club Gitmo than Americans are given in school, at work, or anywhere else.